 It sounds awfully similar because it is.
 Given a team with the requisite technical knowledge and the ability to communicate it, I can assess risk, remove barriers, and communicate solutions to stakeholders, whether their business is aircrafts or apps.

 In both aircraft maintenance and managing product, I’ve found root cause analysis to be a valuable tool.
 With aircraft, I might have used root cause analysis to investigate why a hydraulic leak occurred.
 In product management, I try to determine why a critical bug was released in an application.
 And the process remains the same.
 Root cause analysis is about asking the right questions of the right people and continuously digging deeper until you’re happy that you’ve found the first domino.
-One of my favourite methods is the Five Whys, and it’s just as applicable for app development as aircraft accident training.
+One of my favourite methods is the, and it’s just as applicable for app development as aircraft accident training.

 Product Management requires good interpersonal skills because you’re constantly balancing the needs of numerous stakeholders.
 From identifying user needs to implementing feedback with designers, PMs are instrumental in delivering for end customers, internal teams, and clients simultaneously.
 All of these stakeholders have their own problems, spoken in their own language, and, more often than not, they’ll be looking to the PM for solutions.
 To be successful, PMs need to know how to adjust their communication for different stakeholders whilst also acting as the translator and mediator.
 Many roles can prepare you well for this environment, and being an Air Force Engineer was undoubtedly one of them.